Skip to main content

 1. Run /cleanse in any channel where Hashbot is active.

-2. Hashbot scans your server.
-This may take a few seconds or minutes, depending on size.
+2. Hashbot scans your server against all active name filters.
+This may take a few seconds or minutes, depending on server size.

 What If I See a False Positive?